 - 1. As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made, with a certain level of assurance (EAL 2 in this case). - 2.
 This evaluation only covers the specific version of the product identified in this document, and not any earlier or later versions released or in process. - 3.
 As with all EAL 2 evaluations, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - 4.
-The following are not included in the Evaluation Scope: - Real-Time Network Awareness (RNA) RNA is a separate product that requires additional licensing - Vulnerability Assessment (VA) VA requires integration with Nessus and NMAP and is only applicable with RNA license - Network Behavior Analysis (NBA) NBA requires an RNA license - Collection of data from NetFlow devices-requires Cisco NetFlow and an RNA license - Adaptive IPS uses information from RNA - Real-Time User Awareness (RUA) RUA is a separate product that requires additional licensing - NAC and Network Usage Control (NUC) requires RUA license - Intrusion Agents Requires an existing installation of Snort - Estreamer Application Programming Interface (API) Estreamer integration requires custom programming - Security Enhancement Updates (SEU) The updates may include binary updates to the TOE software, which will take the product out of the evaluated configuration when installed - A Master Defense Center (MDC) requires a multiple Defense Center configuration - The High Availability feature requires a multiple Defense Center configuration - IPS for Crossbeam Systems Security Switches (software-only sensors)
+The following are not included in the Evaluation Scope: - Real-Time Network Awareness (RNA) RNA is a separate product that requires additional licensing - Vulnerability Assessment (VA) VA requires integration with Nmap and is only applicable with RNA license - o Network Behavior Analysis (NBA) NBA requires an RNA license - Collection of data from NetFlow devices - requires Cisco NetFlow and an RNA license - Adaptive IPS uses information from RNA - Real-Time User Awareness (RUA) RUA is a separate product that requires additional licensing - o NAC and Network Usage Control (NUC) requires RUA license - o Intrusion Agents Requires an existing installation of Snort - Estreamer Application Programming Interface (API) Estreamer integration requires custom programming - Security Enhancement Updates (SEU) The updates may include binary updates to the TOE software, which will take the product out of the evaluated configuration when installed - o A Master Defense Center (MDC) requires a multiple Defense Center configuration - The High Availability feature requires a multiple Defense Center configuration - o IPS for Crossbeam Systems Security Switches (software-only sensors)

-- Switched Stack System Interconnect ("stack") configuration (installation of an additional chassis using a stack cable) - Integration with and remediation of traffic to firewalls, including: - Integration with Cisco PIX and Checkpoint firewalls - Integration with and remediation of traffic to external 3rd-party products, including: - Sending alerts through trouble ticket systems - Interfaces with the Shavlik patch management system - 5.
-The Operational Environment needs to provide the following capabilities: - The Web Browser for the Defense Center and 3D Sensor with IPS Management Interfaces.
-Only the following are supported for Sourcefire 3D System Version 4.8.2.1: - Firefox Version (Minimum) 2.x - Microsoft Internet Explorer Version 6.0 with Service Pack 2 - Microsoft Internet Explorer Version 7.0 - The protected network(s) used for communications between the TOE components - The network(s) that are to be monitored - Network Authentication Services - A trusted DNS Server - An external NTP Server - An external Email Server - An optional Syslog Server - An optional SNMP (v2 or v3) Trap Server - An optional LDAP or RADIUS Authentication Server
+- Switched Stack System Interconnect ("stack") configuration (installation of an additional chassis using a stack cable) - Integration with and remediation of traffic to firewalls, routers, and other external devices, including: - Integration with Cisco PIX and Checkpoint firewalls - Integration with and remediation of traffic to external 3rd-party products, including: - Sending alerts through trouble ticket systems - Interfaces with the patch management systems - o Xen Hypervisor platforms for virtual components. - o Integration with Checkpoint OPSECTM Suspicious Activity Monitor (SAM), including sending OPSEC alerts and use of OPSEC responses - o Defense Center database access using an external third-party client - 5.
+The Operational Environment needs to provide the following capabilities: - The Web Browser for the Defense Center, Virtual Defense Center and 3D Sensor with IPS Management Interfaces.
+Only the following were tested for Sourcefire 3D System Version 4.10.2.4: - Firefox Version 7 - Microsoft Internet Explorer Version 7.0 - Microsoft Internet Explorer Version 8.0 - The protected network(s) used for communications between the TOE components - The network(s) that are to be monitored - Network Authentication Services - A trusted DNS Server - An external NTP Server - An external Email Server - An optional external Syslog Server - An optional external SNMP Trap Server - o An optional external LDAP or RADIUS Authentication Server - The platforms for the Virtual Defense Center and Virtual 3D Sensor with IPS including the platform hardware, the underlying platform operating system and the VMware ESX implementation